Albedo Space

-Albedo Space is an American aerospace manufacturing company founded in 2020 by Topher Haddad, Ayjay Lasater, and Winston Tri.
-The company develops and manufactures Very Low Earth Orbit (VLEO) satellite buses for defense, communications, and other payload operators.
+Albedo Space is an American aerospace manufacturing company founded in 2020 by Topher Haddad, AyJay Lasater, and Winston Tri.
+The company develops and manufactures Very Low Earth Orbit (VLEO) satellites for defense, earth observation, and other payload operators.
 Originally focused on commercial satellite imagery, Albedo was inspired by the potential of high-resolution satellite imagery after Haddad read about a classified U.S. spy satellite image with 10 cm resolution shared by then-President Donald Trump.

 Albedo's headquarters are located in Broomfield, Colorado.
-The company has raised approximately $100 million in funding and employs around 50 people.
+The company has raised approximately $140 million in funding and employs around 50 people.

-Albedo pivoted in October 2025 to concentrate on VLEO platform development after successfully demonstrating their better than expected hardware capabilities with the Clarity-1 satellite.
+Albedo expanded its business model in October 2025 to concentrate on VLEO satellite sales after successfully demonstrating their better than expected hardware capabilities with the Clarity-1 satellite.
 The company identified stronger market demand in defense and multi-orbit constellation applications.
 The company aims to produce hundreds of satellites annually and claims to be "the only company with a VLEO bus on the market that also is flight proven."

 The company launched its first satellite in March 2025.